A Matter of Trust

-"A Matter of Trust" is a song by Billy Joel, released in 1986 as the second single from his album The Bridge.

-The song was the second top 10 single from the album, after "Modern Woman".
-The song gained major traction in the Soviet Union as part of a state-sponsored television promotion of Joel's songs in preparation for his 1987 USSR concerts, recorded on Kontsert.
+"A Matter of Trust" is a song by Billy Joel from his 1986 album The Bridge.
+It was released as the album's second single and became a top ten hit.
+The song gained major traction in the Soviet Union as part of a state-sponsored television promotion of Joel's songs in preparation for his 1987 USSR concerts, recorded on Kohuept.

+The song differs from most Joel songs in that it is based on electric guitar rather than piano, which gives it a rock edge, compared to the soft-rock balladry with which he is more often associated.

 Music video

-The song's music video, directed by Russell Mulcahy and conceived and produced by Paul Flattery, features Joel and his band performing in the basement of a building in St. Mark's Place in New York City's East Village, and also features shots of various people in the city who eventually gather 'round the building's windows to see Joel perform.
+The song's music video, directed by Russell Mulcahy and conceived and produced by Paul Flattery, features Joel and his band performing in the basement of a building in St. Mark's Place in New York City's East Village, and also features shots of various people in the city who eventually gather around the building's windows to see Joel perform.
 Most appear to be enjoying the performance except one woman on a fire escape who yells at them to "shut up!"
 However, she is ignored, and even members of the NYPD do not mind.

 Joel's then-wife Christie Brinkley appears in the video holding their baby daughter Alexa.
-The song differs from most Joel songs in that it is based on electric guitar rather than piano, which gives it a rock edge, compared to the soft-rock balladry with which he is more often associated.
-It is the only Joel music video that features him on guitar—a factor he cited when saying it was his favorite of all his videos.
+The music video also includes two quick cuts of both Ringo Starr (1:38) and Paul McCartney (2:01) watching from the street.
+It is the only Joel music video that features him on guitar, a factor he cited when saying it was his favorite of all his videos.

 Reception

 Billboard called it "refreshingly untidy rock" with "elegant song structure".
-Cash Box said that "This generic sounding pop tune may not be one of Joel’s best, but with his gut level vocal and the heavy rock guitar backing featured within it, the tune is given a cutting edge."
+Cash Box said that this "generic sounding pop tune may not be one of Joel’s best, but with his gut level vocal and the heavy rock guitar backing featured within it, the tune is given a cutting edge."